Skip to content

 • Visualizing the model topology and needed entities in one's own mind or paper

-• Preparing the input data in form of excel files and CSV files
+• Preparing the input data in form of tabular data (Excel files when using SiteOpt via Spine Toolbox) and CSV files

 • Analyzing results